-Academic Support and Achievement ProgramThe Academic Support and Achievement Program (ASAP) is newly established this year as a result of the reorganization of the former Neglected, Delinquent, and/or At-Risk youth program.
+Academic Support and Achievement ProgramThe Academic Support and Achievement Program (ASAP) was established in 2015 as a result of the reorganization of the former Neglected, Delinquent, and/or At-Risk youth program.

-LAUSD Pupil Services will provide targeted, intensive academic support to identified, high-need foster and probation youth through one-on-one or small group afterschool tutoring by a Highly Qualified LAUSD teacher.
+LAUSD Pupil Services will provide targeted, intensive academic support to identified, high-need foster and probation youth through one-on-one or small group afterschool tutoring by an effective LAUSD teacher.

 - Improve educational services for youth who are neglected, delinquent or at risk so that they have the opportunity to meet the same challenging academic standards as all other students

 - Engage caregivers, parents, and community partners in the educational process

 - Improve basic academic skills (math and reading)

 - Improve academic grades, as well as cooperation and work habit marks

 - Increase credit accrual toward high school completion